-COMM 3013 Newswriting 3 credits: 3 hours lecture
+COMM 3013 Newswriting

 Advanced writing and reporting techniques for the journalist and/or public relations professional including sports writing, editorial writing, news features, and international reporting.
 NOTE: This course may be used as an elective in the speech communication curriculum.